-My name is Jennifer Brokofsky and I am an Instruction Consultant with Saskatoon Public Schools.
+My name is Jennifer Brokofsky and I am the Coordinator of Mathematics for Saskatoon Public Schools.
 I am first and foremost a teacher who strives to learn alongside my students, and colleagues.
-I enjoy expanding my understanding in all areas of education but am particularly passionate about mathematics, science, and the transformational use of technology in and outside of our schools.
+I enjoy expanding my understanding in all areas of education but am particularly passionate about mathematics, science, in and outside of our schools.
 I believe that students are the heart of all we do, and the most important people in our learning environments.
 My job is always to facilitate their learning by creating the conditions for inquiry, and wonder.
 I look forward to connecting and collaborating with educators near and far who share my passion for learning and children.

 The opportunity to move the learning outside of the classroom can often serve to engage students in mathematics.
 Math can come alive and be seen in the world beyond the four classroom walls.
 One way to move math out of the classroom is with math trails.
 Math trails are like scavenger hunts with a math spin to them.
 As students move along the “course” they have opportunities to explore, observe, discuss, and connect with math in the world.

 To get you started on designing your own math trails the NCTM has a great article called Designing Math Trails in the Elementary Classroom.
 They have ideas on how to select a site, on- site activities, classroom follow through activities, and cross curricular connections.

 The Canadian Math Trail is a great site for ideas about math trails created across Canada by teachers.

 Spring is finally here and the weather has been beautiful.
 I often look longingly out the window and think about how much I want to be outside.
 But why not?
 Why not go outside?